RoadieHQ/marketing-site/content/docs/getting-started/user-management/index.md

 At present we do not provide the ability to remove a user.
 However, we can take care of that on your behalf.
 Please speak to a support person and we will do that for you.

 ## Single Sign On
 Roadie supports Single Sign On via Okta or other providers.
-Please talk to the sales team if you would like to use Single Sign on.
+Please reach out to support via the chat widget in the bottom right corner of Roadie Backstage.